-Murray Beach is a Senior Advisor to TM Capital Corp.
+Murray Beach is a Senior Advisor to TM Capital LLC.
 For four years, Murray was a Managing Director at TM, and headed the Technology Group.
 Prior to joining TM Capital, Murray was the President and co-founder of Boston Corporate Finance, a boutique investment banking firm focused on providing merger and acquisition, capital raising and general advisory services to global companies in the technology sector.
 He has over thirty years of experience in negotiating, structuring, valuing and closing mergers and acquisitions.

 Over his career, he has closed over 100 M&A transactions and over 100 financings with companies in the Technology, Healthcare, Consumer Products and Financial Services industries.
 Prior to founding Boston Corporate Finance, Murray was a Group Head of Corporate Finance for KPMG, serving Technology clients around the globe.
 Prior to KPMG, Murray worked at Advest, Inc. for more than fifteen years, serving as the Head of Corporate Finance from 1990 – 2000.